Everything You Need to Know About Screen Printing

 Determining prices for custom and off-the-shelf products can help you keep track of costs, chart revenue, and ultimately determine your profitability and long-term outlook.
 For this reason, printing in bulk will usually yield a higher profit, even if offered at lower prices.

-Some shops will also charge for screen fees on top of the act of printing.
+Some shops will also charge screen fees on top of the act of printing.
 Determining your pricing model ultimately depends on the size of your shop and how much volume you handle.

 Working with Multiple Inks and Colors